Can you mutually agree to terminate employment in the Netherlands?

-Employers and employees in the Netherlands can mutually agree to terminate their employment relationship.
-This is known as ‘termination by mutual consent’.
-It's important to understand Dutch labor law when it comes to terminating an employment contract, especially if you're engaging in a termination by mutual consent.
-As an expert employment lawyer in the Netherlands, I'm here to provide comprehensive information on this topic so that employers and employees alike are aware of their rights and obligations under Dutch law.
+Termination of employment by mutual consent (beeindiging met wederzijds goedvinden) is one of the most common ways to end an employment relationship in the Netherlands.
+Employers and employees can mutually agree to terminate their employment contract.
+As an employment lawyer in the Netherlands, I provide practical information on this topic so that employers and employees are aware of their rights and obligations under Dutch law.

 In this article, we'll discuss how termination of employment works under Dutch law via mutual agreement between employer and employee.
 We will review the steps involved in such a process, including the formalities for both parties to be mindful of before signing any documents or agreements related to ending the employment arrangement.
 Additionally, we'll explore potential remedies available should either party breach their contractual duties during the termination process.

-As such, it provides a viable alternative way of ending employment without resorting to termination on grounds of misconduct or poor performance – something that can be beneficial not only for the employer but also for the employee.
+As such, it provides a viable alternative way of ending employment without resorting to termination on grounds of misconduct or poor performance - something that can be beneficial not only for the employer but also for the employee.
+For a broader overview of how contracts can be ended, see our guide on the termination of employment.
 In understanding what constitutes mutual consent when terminating employment under Netherlands law, one must also consider the eligibility requirements set out in applicable statutes.

 In addition, when terminating by mutual consent in The Netherlands, both parties must ensure that all applicable laws and regulations are adhered to during this process - including those related to pension funds, severance payouts, notice periods and more.
-Satisfying these specific requirements is essential for ensuring a successful outcome with minimal risk of dispute or litigation down the line.
+Satisfying these specific requirements is important for achieving a successful outcome with minimal risk of dispute or litigation down the line.

 Terminating employment by mutual consent provides a range of advantages to both employers and employees.
 The primary benefit is that the termination process can be concluded in a fair, amicable manner with the agreement of all parties involved.
 Here are some key benefits of terminating employment under Dutch law by mutual consent: